 Revaluate your deductibles

 The new year is a great time to have a look at the deductibles on your home and auto insurance and adjust them accordingly.
 If you are able to, raising the deductible on your home will lead to lower premiums throughout the year.
-Similarly, raising the deductible on your vehicle(s), could also save you money on your auto insurance.
+Similarly, increasing the deductible on your vehicle(s) could also save you money on your auto insurance.
 This may also be a good time to determine if the cost of your deductible is still worth the cost of your car.
 If your car no longer holds a high enough value to warrant a high deductible, it may be in your best interest to save yourself some money and drop your collision/comprehensive coverage.